joshenders/ush/README.md

 circumvent this.
 This is just a study, don't trust this to offer you any kind of security.~~

-*Update:* In fact there is!
-Either via the `PermitTunnel` or `X11Forwarding`, users without a "working" shell can still create an L2 tunnel or (unconfirmed) potentially launch X11 applications.
+**Update:** In fact there is!
+Either via the `PermitTunnel` or `X11Forwarding`, users without a "working" shell can still create an L2 tunnel or (unconfirmed) potentially launch X11 applications not to mention forwarding of arbitrary ports.

-This was a fun project but a more practical implementation would be to set the restricted user's shell to `/bin/false` or `/bin/nologin` and then set a `Match` directive in your `sshd\_config` for the user or group you wish to restrict.
+This was a fun project but a more practical implementation would be to set the restricted user's shell to `/bin/false` or `/bin/nologin` and then set a `Match` directive in your `sshd_config` for the user or group you wish to restrict.

 ```
 Match User foo